 I presently have a drawing on show in the Trinity Buoy Wharf Drawing Prize.
 It’s one of a slowly emerging series of works under the title: ‘Displaced Portraits’.

-‘Displaced Portraits’ is an ongoing series of silverpoint drawings based on people seen in photographs that I’ve found in a second-hand shop in Margate.
+‘Displaced Portraits’ is an ongoing series of silverpoint drawings based on people seen in photographs found in a second-hand shop in Margate.

-Photographs capture the momentary presence of a person as they remain still in front of a camera for a while; my drawings are a kind of meditation on those moments which have become the displaced traces of people’s lives.
+Photographs capture the momentary presence of a person remaining still in front of a camera; my drawings are a kind of meditation on those moments which have become the displaced traces of moments people’s lives.

 Drawings take time.
-The Art of Drawing is essentially an Art of ‘Trace’.
-Hand-drawn lines say: “Here a person was present who paid careful attention to the presence of things.”
-My drawings take time to emerge: they are repeatedly scratched-away and redrawn in order to get at something which feels truer to my sense of the person than a straight forward copy of an image.
+Drawing is an Art of ‘Trace’.
+Hand-drawn lines say: “Here a person was present who paid careful attention to the presence of something.”
+My drawings take time to emerge.
+They are repeatedly scratched-away and redrawn in the hope of getting to something which feels true to me.
 Extraneous details change in the process but always the focus is on the face and what can be imagined of the person from their look.

 This series of drawings is gradually ongoing.
 This is very much ‘work in progress’.